za3k/za3k.com/floating_islands/house_rules.md

  - Tasha's Cauldon of Everything.
 You can use custom lineage.
  - YES: Artificer, Warforged
  - YES: Aarakocra
- - NO: Artillerist, Gunslinger (no gunpowder or guns please)
+ - NO: Artillerist (Artificer subclass), Gunslinger (no gunpowder or guns)
  - NO: Unearthed Arcana
  - Anything else, ask!
 1. If you want to tweak your **background** or make a custom background, the answer is yes for anything in the standard "custom background" options, ask me if you want to do anything else